lisp-mirror/eql5/my_app/README.txt

 Prepare:
 --------

-  - in "make.lisp", add all of your lisp files to *lisp-files* (see "lisp/")
+  - in "make.lisp", add all of your lisp files to *lisp-files*

-  - adapt main.cpp (translations, initial Lisp form to evaluate, package name).
+  - alternatively (using ASDF) see "my-app.asd" and "dependencies.lisp"

 Build (simple, no ASDF):